freenas/freenas-docs/userguide/storage.rst

   Volume Manager automatically encrypts the new vdev being added to the existing encrypted pool.

+* The more drives in an encrypted volume, the more encryption and decryption overhead. **Encrypted volumes composed of more than eight drives can suffer severe performance penalties, even with AES-NI encryption acceleration**.
+If encryption is desired, please benchmark such volumes before using them in production.

 .. note:: The encryption facility used by %brand% is designed to protect against physical theft of the disks.
 It is not designed to protect against unauthorized software access.
 Ensure that only